intxlog/profiler/readme.md

 # Profiler

 ## What is it
-Sketch is a SQL profiler utility written in _Go_.
+Profiler is a SQL profiler utility written in _Go_.
 It is designed to be used as either a library in an existing _Go_ project or as a standalone CLI tool.

 It is quick to setup but highly configurable.